magento/devdocs/src/guides/v2.4/graphql/mutations/move-items-between-requisition-lists.md

 Attribute |  Data Type | Description
 --- | --- | ---
 `destinationRequisitionListUid`| ID! | The unique ID of the destination requisition list.
-If null new requisition list will be created.
+If null, a new requisition list will be created
-`requisitionListItem`| [[MoveItemsBetweenRequisitionListsInput](#moveItemsBetweenRequisitionListsInput)]  | An array of selected requisition list items that are to be moved from source to destination list.
+`requisitionListItem`| [[MoveItemsBetweenRequisitionListsInput](#moveItemsBetweenRequisitionListsInput)]  | An array of selected requisition list items that are to be moved from the source to the destination list
 `sourceRequisitionListUid`| ID! | The unique ID of the source requisition list.

 ## Output attributes